nimaid/LPHK/README.md

     * Make a way for modules to use standard commands, and to use other modules
     * Take a drink and merge the branches
 * Allow named arguments for certain commands
-* Let `SOUND` use spaces in it's path if it has double quotes around it
 * Add a `Choose default MIDI device` option to the `Sound` menu.
 (For multiple launchpads plugged in)
 * Add a third argument to `SOUND` for overriding the default sound device
 * Add variables and mathematical evaluation (mostly done!)